Futil/foundry-mausritter/README.md

 Features:

-  -Sheets styled to appear similar to printout sheets.
+  -Draggable item cards

-  -Automated Skill, Weapon,rolls, with built in advantage/disadvantage system.
+  -Automated Skill and item rolls, with built in advantage/disadvantage system.

   -Macro support for weapons, items, and stats.